-\subsection{The framework}
+\section{The framework}

-We describe the Galactic CR proton spectrum as the superposition of two distinct components, each characterised by a power-law distribution with a high-energy cutoff.
-At this stage, the two components are introduced phenomenologically, without specifying their physical origin, in order to provide a minimal description of the observed spectrum over the entire GeV-PeV energy range.
-We write the total proton flux as
+We describe the energy spectra of Galactic CR species as the superposition of two distinct components, each characterized by a power-law distribution with a high-energy cutoff.
+The two components are introduced phenomenologically, without specifying their physical origin, in order to provide a minimal description of the observed spectra across the entire GeV--PeV energy range.
+In this work, we focus on the proton and helium components.

 We describe the energy spectra of Galactic CR species as the superposition of two distinct components, each characterized by a power-law distribution with a high-energy cutoff.
 These components are introduced phenomenologically, without specifying their physical origin, to provide a minimal description of the observed spectra across the entire GeV--PeV energy range.
 In this work, we focus specifically on the proton and helium populations.